 The Company is party to a management contract.
-Upon the occurrence of certain events such as a change in control, the contract requires payments of up to approximately \$2,600,000.
-As a triggering event has not taken place, the contingent payments have not been reflected in these financial statements (see Note 10).
+Upon the occurrence of certain events, prior to the expiry of the contract, such as: a change in control; termination without cause; the completion of financing of \$15,000,000 or more from the effective date of the agreement or upon the death of the President and CEO, the contract requires payments of up to approximately \$2,700,000.
+As a triggering event has not taken place, the contingent payments have not been reflected in these financial statements.
+The expiry date of the contract is June 2, 2034 (see Note 9).